animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 rendering the formula useless.

 How can a commonly used and/or useful formula be proven useless?
-Well, either the postulate or the formula's usefulness is false.
+Well, either the postulate, as it connects to the formula's variables, or the formula's usefulness, is false.
 One or the other has to go.

 # Deriving the velocity-addition formula (most rigorously)